Smartling/wordpress-localization-plugin/readme.txt

 == Changelog ==
 = 2.4.6 =
-* Fix escaping in nested Gutenberg block attributes
+* Fixed delivery of Gutenberg blocks where attributes have nested objects.
+Before appropriate escaping was done only for attributes on the top level only

 = 2.4.5 =
 * Improve job link in translations progress